joonhyung-lee/xai615-code/README.md

 This repo provides minimal hands-on code for the class XAI615.

-MuJoCo related code is employed from following OpenAI's repos:
+MuJoCo related code is employed from following DeepMind's repos:

 * [MuJoCo] https://github.com/deepmind/mujoco